usegalaxy-eu/website/_events/2019-02-08-Galaxy-VC-workshop-March2019.md

 # Important notes

-1. If you are registered but **cannot attend** our workshop, please [contact us by email](mailto:contact@usegalaxy.eu) immediately.
-We have a long waiting list and can give your place to others, even on short notice.
-2. Please register to our [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
-Participants from the
-   MPI Freiburg, please note that the European Galaxy server is different from the MPI Galaxy server.
-You will need to have an account on [https://usegalaxy.eu](https://usegalaxy.eu]) as well.
-3. You can bring your *own notebook* or desktop computers will be available.
+1. To be able to perform the hands-on analysis part of the workshop, please register for a user account on the [European Galaxy server](https://usegalaxy.eu) before the workshop.
+2. Desktop computers are available for everyone, but you can also bring your own notebook if you prefer.
 Eduroam is available, ask your institute for how to login.
-4. The workshop is free of charge.
+3. The workshop is free of charge.
 No stipends for travel or accommodation are available.

 ## Program: